openvinotoolkit/openvino/docs/install_guides/--installing-model-dev-tools.md

 You will see the help message for ``mo`` if installation finished successfully.
 If you get an error, refer to the :doc:`Troubleshooting Guide <openvino_docs_get_started_guide_troubleshooting>` for possible solutions.

 Congratulations!
-You finished installing OpenVINO Development Tools with C++ capability.
-Now you can start exploring OpenVINO's functionality through example C++ applications.
+You finished installing OpenVINO Development Tools with C/C++ capability.
+Now you can start exploring OpenVINO's functionality through example C/C++ applications.
 See the "What's Next?" section to learn more!

 What's Next?
 ############